hnghuy/verilog/README.md

-# verilog
+# Verilog Exercises

- a collection of Verilog exercises and mini-projects
+This repository contains a collection of Verilog exercises and mini-projects I have worked on while learning digital design and hardware description.